Head Start promotes the school readiness of young children from low-income families through agencies in their local community.

 The Head Start program is authorized by the Improving Head Start for School Readiness Act of 2007.

-Head Start and Early Head Start programs provide comprehensive services to support the mental, social, and emotional development of children from birth to age 5.
+The Head Start program provide comprehensive services to support the mental, social, and emotional development of children from birth to age 5.

 In addition to education services, programs provide children and their families with health, nutrition, social, and other services.
 Head Start services are responsive to each child and family's ethnic, cultural, and linguistic heritage.